 ND - People are allowed to copy, distribute, display, and perform your work but are not allowed to modify it.

 Create your own Creative Commons license using a mix of these icons.
 Although you can use any of the six possible Creative Commons licenses that include a mix of these elements, understand that using the no derivatives requirement will block other teachers from adapting your material to their own needs.
-If you're creating an item in Google Doc, you can use this add on tool to easily include a Creative Commons license within the document.

 Information adapted from Creative Commons.